andreabolognani/debian-libvirt/docs/formatdomain.rst

    the host native arch will be chosen.
-For the ``test``, ``ESX`` and ``VMWare`` hypervisor drivers, however, the ``i686`` arch will always be chosen even on an ``x86_64`` host. :since:`Since 0.0.1`
+For the ``test``, ``ESX`` and ``VMWare`` hypervisor drivers, however, the ``i686`` arch will always be chosen even on an ``x86_64`` host. :since:`Since 0.0.1` ``firmware``
+   :since:`Since 7.2.0 QEMU/KVM only`

+   When using firmware auto-selection there are different features enabled in the firmwares.
+The list of features can be used to limit what firmware should be automatically selected for the VM.
+The list of features can be specified using zero or more ``feature`` elements.
+Libvirt will take into consideration only the listed features and ignore the rest when selecting the firmware.

+   ``feature``
+      The list of mandatory attributes:

+      - ``enabled`` (accepted values are ``yes`` and ``no``) is used to tell libvirt if the feature must be enabled or not in the automatically selected firmware

+      - ``name`` the name of the feature, the list of the features:

+        - ``enrolled-keys`` whether the selected nvram template has default certificate enrolled.
+Firmware with Secure Boot feature but without enrolled keys will successfully boot non-signed binaries as well.
+          Valid only for firmwares with Secure Boot feature.

+        - ``secure-boot`` whether the firmware implements UEFI Secure boot feature.
 ``loader``
    The optional ``loader`` tag refers to a firmware blob, which is specified by absolute path, used to assist the domain creation process.
 It is used by Xen